Jed Davis (musician): Rise And Shine

-Between 2000 and 2005, Davis composed the music and lyrics for a stage musical, Rise and Shine, with librettist Arturo Vega.
-An attempt to record the musical in album form was aborted after several years of work, despite a voice cast which included Dicky Barrett, C.J.
-Ramone, Matthew Koma, Brian Dewan and Jessy Moss.
-Following Vega's death in 2013, Davis resumed work on the recording in tribute to his friend, adding Heather Maloney, Miss Guy, and Shea Diamond to the cast.
+Between 2000 and 2005, Davis composed the music and lyrics for a stage musical, Rise And Shine, with librettist Arturo Vega.
+An attempt to record the musical in album form was aborted after several years of work.
+Following Vega's death in 2013, Davis resumed work on the recording in tribute to his friend, and the complete recorded score was finished and released in 2024.
+Its vocal cast includes Dicky Barrett, C. J. Ramone, Brian Dewan, Jessy Moss, Juliana Hatfield, Heather Maloney, Miss Guy, Shea Diamond and Matthew Koma (under his birth name, Matthew Bair), among others.